 Creativity and innovation cover such a wide spectrum, it’s hard to say when it all actually started.
-Since the beginning of mankind we have had a propensity to come up with new ideas, and constantly improve on existing ideas.
+Since the beginning of mankind we have had a propensity to come up with new ideas.
+And we’ve and constantly improve on existing ideas.
 The need to create is built into our DNA.

 Some of the most primitive innovation ideas generated by mankind were the controlled use of fire, farming, language, tools, and the wheel.
-Creativity and innovation were used to create the first tools to hunt animals, farming to grow food, fire to cook the food, and devices to build shelter.
+Creativity and innovation were used to create the first tools.
+They were used to hunt animals, farming to grow food, fire to cook the food, and devices to build shelter.
 But the art that decorated their caves was purely aesthetic.
 Creativity and innovation continued long after basic needs were met.

-Population growth wasn’t the only reason creativity and innovation progressed, but was just one factor, along with social and biological changes.
+Population growth wasn’t the only reason creativity and innovation progressed.
+It was just one factor, along with social and biological changes.

 As an inventor who speaks on inventing and innovation, I usually get at least one person who says that everything that could be invented has been invented.
 That’s not even close to the truth.
 We haven’t yet scratched the surface of innovation.
 With the invention of so many devices that keep more people than ever connected and sharing ideas, I predict a new explosion of innovation in the coming years.
 We can’t even imagine now exactly what the future holds.
 But it will be interesting.